cosmob3/code-journal/README.md

 - Using the CSS-tricks website lots to help figure out what I am supposed to do.
 [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-properties)

+TODO:
+- Make it so "Rob's Burger Shack" and rest of Navigation bar are on the same line.
+- Add a background
+- Add logo
+- Add buttons

 ## January 21, 2022
 TODO: Watch yesterday's lesson